Website Manager

 Umpire Program

-Volunteers are the core to the success of Ballard Little League, and that includes game day umpires for both baseball and softball.
-Ballard Little League has opportunities for both adults who are able to donate their time and for juniors (ages 12 to 17) who are looking for community serve hours or get paid.
+Volunteer game day umpires for both baseball and softball are the core to the success of Ballard Little League.
+Ballard Little League has opportunities for both adults who are able to donate their time and for juniors (ages 12 to 17) who are looking for community service hours or get paid.
 No experience is required to participate in the Ballard Little League umpire program.
-Umpire training, resources and equipment will be provide.
+Umpire training, resources and equipment are provided.

 HOW TO APPLY TO BE A VOLUNTEER UMPIRE